 The geographical distance will be calculated for a straight line and then factors for refraction and conversion of units will be added.

 To simplify matters, the observer height will be considered to be 0 m.
 Thus

-.
+Rg=2.03×Hm.

 Figure 45 shows Rg and some additional parameters required to calculate it.